-The habitats and flora survey was carried out in general accordance with those outlined in the following documents;
+The habitats and flora survey was carried out in general accordance with those methods outlined in the following documents;

-- Heritage Council (2011).
-Best Practice Guidance for Habitat Survey and Mapping. - Phase 1 Habitat Survey methodology (Joint Nature Conservation Committee (JNCC), 1990, revised 2003). - Ecological Surveying Techniques for Protected Flora and Fauna during the Planning of National Road Schemes (NRA, 2009).
+- Best Practice Guidance for Habitat Survey and Mapping (Smith et al., 2011). - Phase 1 Habitat Survey methodology (Joint Nature Conservation Committee (JNCC), 1990, revised 2003). - Ecological Surveying Techniques for Protected Flora and Fauna during the Planning of National Road Schemes (NRA, 2009).

 A habitat survey was carried out on the 1st and 2nd of June 2016.
+Habitats and flora are stable and remained unchanged within the receiving environment and therefore remain relevant to the proposed Scheme.
 The survey area followed the course of the Glashaboy River and its tributaries, from its confluence with the River Lee in Cork harbour at the south end of the site, to Sallybrook, approximately 5km to the north.
-Habitats were surveyed following standard methodology (Heritage Council, 2011; JNCC, 2003), and were classified under the national habitat classification system of Fossitt (2000).
+Habitats were surveyed following standard methodology (Smith et al., 2011; JNCC, 2003), and were classified under the national habitat classification system of Fossitt (2000).
 Plant names follow Stace (2010).
 The survey was undertaken during the optimum season for surveying flowering plants (typically May-September inclusive).